WeCanCodeIT/columbus-2017-fall/exercises/shopping-cart.md

 The `ShopApp` class should be designed to model shopping in similar fashion to Amazon and other online sites (where you can add to cart and you will see your total increase with each item added).
 Use a loop to simulate shopping, asking the user to enter the item, quantity and price.
 (You will need variables for these.)
 Store the items in an `ArrayList` and update the total due at checkout.

  **Stretch task**: Provide an opportunity to remove an item from the shopping cart if a user no longer desires to make that particular purchase.
 For now, we are going to ask the user to enter the index value of the item they want to remove since that will match the param of our remove method.
-It would be much nicer to remove an item by name, (which you will see done in the Cookie Order project, which has it's own class to house the list and manipulate it.
+It would be much nicer to remove an item by name, which you will see done in the Cookie Order project, which has an extra class to house the list and manipulate it.

 #### Examples